nasa/cumulus-orca/README.md

 We will be adding a `disaster-recovery` module to `cumulus-tf/main.tf`.
 First, since there isn't a distributed version of the `disaster-recovery` module at the time of writing this documentation, you'll have to clone this repository locally:

 `https://github.com/podaac/cumulus-disaster-recovery.git`

-Once you have the source files locally, navigate to `main.tf` and delete the `provider "aws"` section - this can cause problems when DR is referenced as a module instead of a stand-alone deployment.

 Once that is done, navigate to `cumulus-tf/main.tf` within your Cumulus deployment directory and add the following module:
 ```